mak448a/AI-Drawing-Chatbot/README.md

 ```
 8. Rename `example_config.json` to `config.json`.
 Edit this file however you like.
 See [Configuration](#Configuration).
 9. Run the bot and invite it with the link it provides.
-10. Type / in the message box and start messing around with the commands!
+10. Type / in the message box and try out the commands!

 ## Configuration